 Obtaining a residency slot in the U.S. GME system is a multi-step process that begins with certification through the Educational Commission for Foreign Medical Graduates (ECFMG).
 ECFMG Certification assures U.S. GME programs that physicians trained outside the U.S., Canada and Puerto Rico are qualified and eligible to enter residency training.
 Additional information on the ECFMG Certification can be obtained from the American Medical Association.

-Faculty will review all applications received.
+The program director will select residents to review all applications received.
 Interviews will be granted on a competitive basis.
 To schedule the interviews, we will contact you either by phone or by email.
 Please notify us of any changes in your contact information.

 For more travel information, please see the Central Texas Life page.

 We are always happy to have current medical students from LCME or AOA accredited medical schools.
 Elective rotations offer a great opportunity to experience psychiatry at Scott & White for yourself.
 If you are interested in doing a rotation in psychiatry at Scott & White Memorial Hospital, please go to the Texas A&M College of Medicine and then contact student affairs at 254-724-0242.